 This tour starts with a history of New York's influence on popular music in the 19th century then moves on to Tin Pan Alley and the big clubs in Harlem during Prohibition, all of which laid the foundation for rock music to arise in the 1950s.

 Then, the tour switches to a geographical approach, beginning in Lower Manhattan and heading north as we look as famous (and not-so-famous) places and faces that shaped music in the city.
 The presentation is peppered with dozens of musical excerpts so you can hear the sound of rock evolve.

 Family or class reunion?
 Virtual company gathering?
 Just an excuse to spice up your regular Zoom get-together?
 Contact us (scroll down) to book this unique tour!

-Tour pricing is based on the size of your group, the length of the presentation, and (to some extent) the technical demands of the presentation.
-Small group presentations begin at $150; please contact us with information about your needs and we'll quote you a price.
+Virtual tour pricing is based on the size of your group, the length of the presentation, and (to some extent) the technical demands of the presentation.
+Presentations begin at $150; please contact us with information about your needs and we'll quote you a price.

 Stops included in each virtual tour are subject to change.

 The crowd at Paul SImon's 1991 concert in Central Park

 2Copyright © Michelle Nevius Tours.
 All rights reserved.